THAILAND – Phuket and Bangkok

 Phuket Northeast Loop, A NM Scenic Road, this is hard to understand.
 It is completely flat and never leaves an urban area.
 All the forest (except the mountains to the west) is secondary forest or converted to farms.

-On my way to my hostel I stopped at Bus Terminal 2 and my scooter rental to extend my rental to 2:30 pm for 200 B just before by bus leaves to Bangkok saving two taxi fares of 200 B each.
+On my way to my hostel, I stopped at Bus Terminal 2 and my scooter rental to extend my rental to 2:30 pm for 200 B just before my bus left for Bangkok saving two taxi fares of 200 B each.

-I drove a long ways to eat at a Burger King.
+I drove a long way to eat at a Burger King.

 ON The Dorm Hostel